newlin83/liminalforms/src/content/docs/consciousness/animals.md

 ---
 ## How Did We Become so Unique?

-The way most people understand humanity is simplistic: we evolved, we built cities, and here we are.
-What is mis-understood is just how unbelieveably recent all of this is.
-Academics tend to dismiss and laugh off the religious "young earth creationists" who say something like "the earth is 10,000 years old", when in reality, the earth for humans, really is only this old.
+The way most people understand humanity is that we evolved (the rat-like Purgatorius > Lucy > homo sapiens), we built cities, and here we are.
+What is commonly mis-understood is just how unbelieveably recent all of this is.

 ## History of Earth